 When Hattie starts her job on-set (presumably a fictionalized Studio City), her gender identity remains a mystery to the public.
-On her way to work, a tour bus passes by her, in which the tour guide says through a megaphone, “She is very stylish… Or he… Or maybe that’s a they… Unclear.”
+On her way to work, a tour bus passes by her, and the tour guide announces through a megaphone, “She is very stylish… Or he… Or maybe that’s a they… Unclear.”
 Of course, Hattie hears none of these remarks, because she is too preoccupied bumping music in her headphones, interpretive dancing, and giving us full music video vibes while on her stroll (which we’ve all embarrassingly done at one point or another in our lives — don’t lie).

 Nevertheless, the need for straight, cisgender people to always put a label on gender and try to understand its fluidity never gets too old to chuckle at, because, after all, we all know what happens if we don’t laugh at moments like these.
 And I personally refuse for crying to be an option for me.